YazIbrahim/persona_api/README.md

 # Persona API
 The Persona API is a fake RESTful API that delivers made up data on a few endpoints.
-The data sits within a zip file and needs to be decompressed only on deployment not when it sits in this repository.
-So you have to find a way to do that in an elegant manner.
+The data sits within a zip file and needs to be decompressed only on deployment.
+A crucial task is to find a way to do that in an elegant manner.

-## Must Haves
+## Client Requirements

-- Develop the server and endpoints mentioned below with a framework of your preference
-- Think carefully about data storage and scalability.
-Determine any limitations of your server
-- Write a few unit tests with good code coverage
+We would like to see best practice developing the API, structuring your project and code, documentation and security.
+Your server will need to be able to ingest new data and we are expecting to see good use of design patterns where needed.
+The tasks that need to be completed can be seen below

+### Core development
-The REST API uses the data provided and has the following endpoints:
+Develop the web server with the following endpoints:

 - GET /search/{username} Searches the data for the specific username
 - GET /people Returns all people with pagination
 - DELETE /people/{username} Delete a person

-We would like to see good practices regarding the REST API, project structure, code documentation and code organisation.
-Your server will need to be able to ingest new data and we are expecting to see good use of design patterns where needed and good security practices.
+Produce a Swagger UI that will allow us to test the endpoints as a minimum.

+### Tests
+Write unit tests to cover key areas of the code.
+We are expecting to see at least one unit test per endpoint.

 ## Nice To Haves

-- Nice to have would be to containerise your server so that it can deployed easily.
+- Dockerise your web server
-- A front-end that will allow users to search for a person and return back their information.
+- Create a simple front-end that allows users to search for a person

-## Go The Extra Mile

-Come up with some ideas to visualise the fake profile data on a front-end using a framework of your choice.